keichi/vienna/README.md

     bio = "Your short bio/tagline"
     # Short subtitle/tagline.
 This is displayed in the header.
     subtitle = "is a software developer, hardware hacker and a beer lover.
-He believes in the power of code."
+He believes in the power of code." themecolor = "#hexcolor" # Defines the tab color in Chrome for Android.
 ```

 ## Usage